Porto Cervo Sardinia, Italy Travel Guide

 Be discerning about the tours or activities you choose.
 Avoid any activities that exploit local resources, animals (e.g., wild animal interactions not conservation-focused), or people.
 Research tour operators for good ethical practices.

 Dine at local trattorias or pizzerias, especially those outside the main luxury hub of A Luxury resort in sardinia, to experience authentic cuisine and support local families.
-Purchase from little, independent shops rather than only large international chains.
+Purchase from tiny, independent shops rather than only large international chains.